 Background: This EA proposes to conduct a lead test assembly program to confirm the viability of using a commercial light water reactor (CLWR) to produce tritium.
 The EA tiers from the Programmatic Environmental Impact Statement for Tritium Supply and Recycling.
-The EA covers those activities necessary to conduct tests involving irradiation of tritium-producing burnable absorber rods (TPBARS) in a CLWR and post-irradiation examination of the TPBARS.
-The proposed action would involve preparation and analysis activities at DOE facilities and irradiation of the TPBARS at a commercial nuclear power reactor (Watts Bar Nuclear Plant, Tennessee).
+The EA covers those activities necessary to conduct tests involving irradiation of tritium-producing burnable absorber rods (TPBARs) in a CLWR and post-irradiation examination of the TPBARs.
+The proposed action would involve preparation and analysis activities at DOE facilities and irradiation of the TPBARs at a commercial nuclear power reactor (Watts Bar Nuclear Plant, Tennessee).

-FONSI: The FONSI has been issued as of July 22, 1997.
+FONSI: The FONSI was issued July 22, 1997.